 With huge advances in technology impacting almost every facet of our lives, there will be increased philosophical debates concerning how we should be shaping our lives.
 What should we be striving for?
 Is it a more happy society, a more intelligent one, or something different?

 Given that we have the power to enact such realities, some ideals will take priority over others.
-An example: if the US decides to use technology that makes it citizens stronger and more intelligent, will other countries follow suit?
+An example: if the US decides to use technology that makes its citizens stronger and more intelligent, will other countries follow suit?
 These debates tap into the fulcrum of what it means to be human and what we should be valuing.
-Suffice to say, there will be considerable repercussions depending on what ideals are prioritised over others.
+Suffice to say, there will be considerable repercussions depending on what ideals are prioritized over others.

 Are you ready to be a superhuman?
 Would you be willing to have your brain’s computations replicated and transferred to computers?
 If technology promises one thing in the future, it is that fundamental questions about what it means to be human take center stage.